briglx/briglx.github.io/source/_posts/2024-01-16-multi-tennant-identity.md

 ![Multtenant SaaS]({{ site.url }}{{ site.baseurl }}/assets/images/20240116-multitenant-identity-architecture.png)

-This application is hosted in the provider's tenant, but he identities are stored in an Azure AD B2C directory.
+This application is hosted in the provider's tenant, but the identities are stored in an Azure AD B2C directory.
 This directory is then setup to federate with the customer's Azure AD tenant.
 This allows the customer to manage the identities in their own tenant.

 A provider could use this model to allow customers to onboard easily, setup federation, and manage their own identities.